adeebatak11/icu_mortality/notes.md

 2. There is a difference between my own model and ICU scoring systems (including APACHE IV/IVa).

+    "The baseline models were divided into non-gradient boosting baseline models, gradient boosting ensemble models, and illness severity scoring systems."

 3.

-    (2) "The baseline models were divided into non-gradient boosting baseline models, gradient boosting ensemble models, and illness severity scoring systems."
+    (7) Selection of variables should not be done using statistical methods on the same data you intend to use to develop your prediction model unless your sample size is huge.
+Consider it 'double dipping".

 ## Questions